La forza del destino: Act 3

 Meanwhile, Alvaro, believing Leonora to be dead, has joined the Spanish army under the name of Don Federico Herreros and has distinguished himself for bravery (La vita è inferno all'infelice ...
 O tu che in seno agli angeli – "Life is a hell to an unhappy man." ...
 "Oh, you who dwell with the angels").
 He is interrupted by cries for help and rescues a man from two assassins.
-It is Don Carlo, who has newly joined the same regiment, also under an assumed name: Don Felix Bornos.
-The two become friends and march off side by side to fight in the Battle of Velletri, an historical event which occurred in 1744.
+It is Don Carlo, who has newly joined the same regiment, also under an assumed name: Don Felice de Bornos.
+The two become friends and march off side by side to fight in the Battle of Velletri, a historical event which occurred in 1744.